electricalgorithm/compfilex/README.md

 */

 const config = {
-    SITE_NAME: "YOUR_SITE_NAME_HERE", 				// For example, "Compfilex"
+    // For example, "Compfilex"
-    SITE_DESCRPTION: "YOUR_SITE_DESCRIPTION_HERE",	// I suggest you to not use long sentences.
+    // I suggest you to not use long sentences for description.
+    SITE_NAME: "YOUR_SITE_NAME_HERE",
+    SITE_DESCRPTION: "YOUR_SITE_DESCRIPTION_HERE",

-    PORT: 3525, 									// Port you wanted to use on server.
+    // Port you wanted to use on server.
+    PORT: 3525,

-    USER_HASH_SALT: `YOUR_HASH_SALT_HERE`, 			// Salt for hashing user passwords.
+    // Salt for hashing user passwords.
+    USER_HASH_SALT: `YOUR_HASH_SALT_HERE`,

-    DB_USERNAME: "DB_USERNAME_HERE", 				// Database username, it must be MongoDB database.
+    // Database details, it must be MongoDB database.
-    DB_PASSWORD: "DB_PASSWORD_HERE", 				// Database password.
-    DB_SERVERADDR: "DATABASE_SERVER_ADDRESS", 		// You can use MongoDB Atlas for free.
+    // You can use MongoDB Atlas for free.
+    DB_USERNAME: "DB_USERNAME_HERE",
+    DB_PASSWORD: "DB_PASSWORD_HERE",
+    DB_SERVERADDR: "DATABASE_SERVER_ADDRESS",
-    DB_NAME: "DB_NAME",								// Database name.
+    DB_NAME: "DB_NAME",

-    DB_SESSIONS_COLLECTION: "SES_COLLECTION_NAME" 	// Database name for storing sessions.
+    DB_SESSIONS_COLLECTION: "SES_COLLECTION_NAME" // Collection name for storing sessions in the given database.
 }

 module.exports = config;